brimdata/zync/README.md

 care must be taken to only run a single `zync to-kafka` process at a time for any given Kafka topic.

-> Note: `to-kafka` currently exits after syncing to the highest contiguous offset.
+> Note: `zync to-kafka` currently exits after syncing to the highest contiguous offset.
 > We plan to soon modify it so it will run continuously, listening for
 > commits to the pool, then push any new to Kafka with minimal latency.